How can we enjoy life… when we’re recovering from a loss, a mess, a health crisis… can we recover and enjoy life?

 You’d want to take IT ALL IN.

-The truth is, we want to enjoy life … be in love, be healthy, enjoy our work and children, travel, etc.
+The truth is, you want to enjoy your own life and live in the moment.
+We desire to be in love, be healthy, enjoy our work and children, travel…

 But, life doesn’t always go so smoothly.

 Each of us can list a number of things that have happened in our lives that have caused us to ask: What the heck?